 The Clinical Laboratory Science Major

-Clinical Laboratory Science professionals integrate biology, chemistry, and medicine in order to provide the information necessary to maintain proper health and diagnose, monitor, and treat diseases.
+Clinical laboratory science professionals integrate biology, chemistry, and medicine in order to provide the information necessary to maintain proper health and diagnose, monitor, and treat diseases.
 They may be employed in hospitals, clinics, public health laboratories, epidemiology, research, industry, or forensic science.
-Three options are offered in UW-Stevens Point’s CLS program:Cytotechnology Option
+Three options are offered in UW-Stevens Point’s clinical laboratory science program:Cytotechnology Option

 prepares you to serve as a detective, searching for signs of disease by distinguishing gross and subtle changes in human cells found in any tissue or fluid of the body.Histotechnology Option